naveenSaini1/pumped-pot-3496/README.md

 <!-- ============================================  DETAILS ======================================================  -->

-<li>An Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the Trip Managment Platform like MakeMyTrip or Yatra.
+<li>A Collabrative Project Consisting Of the 5 Developer Depicting the implementation of the Trip Managment Platform like MakeMyTrip or Yatra.
 <li>The REST API performs all the fundamental CRUD operations and business logics of any Trip Management System like MakeMyTrip with user authentication at every API endpoint.
 <br>